 Flaky and moist, this Spicy Lemon Garlic Baked Tilapia is one of the easiest and most flavorful dishes you can make for dinner.

 This tilapia recipe is spicy, tangy, and garlicky and comes together in under 20 minutes using simple ingredients.

-You just have to mix a handful of ingredients in a bowl, pour them over the fish fillets, pop the tray in the oven and your dinner is ready.
+Mix a handful of ingredients in a bowl, pour them over the fish fillets, and pop the tray in the oven until your dinner is ready.
 Yes, It is that easy!

-This lemon garlic oven-baked tilapia is a healthy and quick meal that you can make for your weekday dinners or just serve as a side dish with your weekend brunch.
-You can even grill it on a pan, instead of baking it.
+This lemon garlic oven-baked tilapia is a healthy and quick meal you can make for your weekday dinners or serve as a side dish for your weekend brunch.
+You can even grill it on a pan instead of baking it.